 Head of Podcasts

-She has previously worked across film, TV and radio on titles such as Episodes, Plum House, The Constant Gardener, Black Books and Spaced.
+She has previously worked across film, TV and radio on titles such as Episodes, The Armstrong and Miller Show, Plum House, The Constant Gardener, Black Books and Spaced.

 The pinnacle (and end) of her acting career was appearing as a zombie in ‘Shaun of the Dead’.

 Sarah joined Hat Trick in 1997 after working in the mundane worlds of insurance, surveying and banking.
 The more exciting world of tv beckoned and has held her interest for all these years.
 Sarah works alongside the lawyers and is across pretty much everything that happens in the Business Affairs Department (and, it has been said, the glue that holds the team together).

 When she isn’t drafting and chasing (they call it nagging…) contracts/invoices etc., she likes to spend her spare time being a crazy yoga/dog lady.

 Katie is our Group HR Manager who works across all of Hat Trick’s group companies.
 She started her career as a production assistant and made the move to HR where she has worked across several industries including Fintech, Film distribution and TV.
 She comes from a generalist HR background and is responsible for the employee lifecycle at Hat Trick.

 Outside of work you can find Katie next door at Triyoga or at home glued to the latest reality TV series.